-National Grid will review the System Management Action Flagging Methodology should there be any significant changes to the information systems used, the processes employed by National Grid to manage transmission constraints, or any other change that in National Grid's view will have an impact on the effectiveness the methodology.
-National Grid will also review the System Management Action Flagging Methodology should the Authority direct National Grid to do so.
+National GridNGESO will review the System Management Action Flagging Methodology should there be any significant changes to the information systems used, the processes employed by National GridNGESO to manage transmission constraints, or any other change that in National Grid'sNGESO's view will have an impact on the effectiveness the methodology.
+National GridNGESO will also review the System Management Action Flagging Methodology should the Authority direct National GridNGESO to do so.

-National Grid will seek to revise this Statement in accordance with paragraph 8 of Standard Condition C16 (Procurement and use of balancing services) of the licence should a modification be required.
+National GridNGESO will seek to revise this Statement in accordance with paragraph 8 of Standard Condition C16 (Procurement and use of balancing services) of the licence should a modification be required.